 Its not Stanton, which is a shame, as John Stanton (1797-1877), an early councillor on the Perth town trust, a prominent papist, retired soldier, policeman and barrel-maker would have a documented altercation with Dyson in a couple of years time.

-It would be wonderful to know exactly what the argument was about.
+It would be nice to know exactly what the argument was about.
 Stanton grazed cattle within the Perth jurisdiction.
-Dyson provided pasturage and water for the Perth herd on his property at Dyson’s swamp.
-But by this date Dyson’s first wife had died and he was engaged in a (presumably) public and scandalous affair with a married woman.
+Dyson provided pasturage and water for the Perth herd on his property at Dyson’s Swamp.

 A year before Dyson threatened Stanton, on the night of 2nd August 1852— a Monday evening— Dyson created some sort of disturbance in the street that also ended up in court.
-Again, the precise details I know not, not even if the street in question was in fact his own; but what is not in dispute is that a month later, his close neighbours right across the road, Stephen Hyde and wife Hannah decided to sell up.
+A month later, his neighbours right across the road, Stephen Hyde and wife Hannah decided to sell up.
 If the two events are linked, this was a sad ending to a long association.
-This couple had been witnesses at Dyson’s first marriage ten years before.
-Maybe they did not approve of poor Fanny’s replacement?
+This couple had been witnesses at Dyson’s marriage ten years before.
+Maybe they did not approve of how he was treating his first wife now?
 Just to add a little spice to the mix, in September, Mrs Hyde was convicted and fined for assaulting a Mrs Staunton.
 Was this Staunton the mis-spelled wife of John?
 When John Stanton died in 1877, Dyson’s probable business rival Benjamin Mason (whose son had been shot by Dyson’s son) was one of his executors.

-There are no contemporary images (that I know of) of Dyson’s Corner, but there is of the No Place Inn.
-They were probably the same style of building.
-Dyson’s main dwelling had two stories:
+There are no contemporary images of Dyson’s Corner (that I know of), but there is of the No Place Inn.
+They were probably a similar style of construction.
+However, Dyson’s dwelling had two stories and was described thusly:—

-The four-roomed cottage was associated with some additional land adjacent to Dyson’s corner and was purchased at some stage after 1869.
+The four-roomed cottage had come with some additional land adjacent to Dyson’s corner that was purchased at some stage after 1869.

-By 1874 as far as James Dyson’s finances were concerned the rot was setting in.
-That year, the whole property was re-mortgaged to the sum of £500 advanced to him by members of the Stone family through the Western Australian Bank.
-What ever scheme this money was required for did not pay off, for the sale of the Corner and most of his other assets, including Dyson’s Swamp, occurred three years later.
-He had finally married Mrs Jane Edwards in February 1861.
-As his finances crumbled, so did his second marriage.
-In 1874, she was witness to the mortgage of their home.
-In late 1879, no longer owning a home, their last child was born, but died six months later.
+In 1874 the whole property was mortgaged for the sum of £500 advanced to him by members of the Stone family through the Western Australian Bank.
+What ever the scheme this money was required for did not pay off, so the Corner and most of his other assets, including Dyson’s Swamp, had to be sold three years later.

-But that original site on the corner of Murray and King Street, post-Dyson ownership, still continued had a strange connection with the family’s fortune.
+The original Dyson’s Corner on the corner of Murray and King Street, post-Dyson ownership — continued a strange intersection with its former occupier’s fortunes.
 That will be the subject of part two.